-- best german shepherd breeders in dallas, texas (10 – 100 avg. monthly searches)
+- best german shepherd breeders in Dallas, Texas (10 – 100 avg. monthly searches)

 The first one may get a high volume of searches monthly, but even if you happened to be ranked first, you would not actually convert more.
 There is no location given, nor is there a clear intent.
 The second search query is a lot more informative: somebody is searching for the best german shepherd breeder in your location.
 Clearly, this person wants to buy a puppy, and it’s much easier to rank for this keyword.

-You can use Google Keyword Planner to have an estimate of the search volume for a given keyword but it’s a little technical so I would recommend you to simply use common sense with your keyword selection: pick long-tail search terms that are about your activity, specialty, hobby.
+You can use Google Keyword Planner to have an estimate of the search volume for a given keyword but it’s a little technical so I would recommend you simply use common sense with your keyword selection: pick long-tail search terms that are about your activity, specialty, hobby.
 The more it is niched down, the easiest it is to rank high.

 3. Ethical Link Building

-This is what Google’s founder Larry Page created; and this is how Google became the best search engine ever.
+This is what Google’s founder Larry Page created, and this is how Google became the best search engine ever.
 People used to stuff their pages with keywords so they could rank high; so Google came up with an algorithm (PageRank) calculating the value of a page by how often other websites are linking to it.
-The second layer is to factor in the reputation of these websites and discard websites with very little or not reputation to avoid people creating many websites interlinking themselves.
+The second layer is to factor in the reputation of these websites and discard websites with very little or no reputation to avoid people creating many websites interlinking themselves.

 You will hear the term often, a backlink is a link pointing to your site from another website.

-This algorithm is still a big part of Google’s search black box and if you want your website to appear high up in the SERPS (search engine result pages), you will need to obtain links from other websites related to yours (e.g. other german shepherd breeders, dog blogs, etc.) This is called link building and it’s very much time-consuming.
+This algorithm is still a big part of Google’s search black box and if you want your website to appear high up in the SERPs (search engine result pages), you will need to obtain links from other websites related to yours (e.g. other german shepherd breeders, dog blogs, etc.) This is called link building and it’s very much time-consuming.
 Most people will ignore your requests so make sure you bring them value when you send an email: offer them to write a free article on their website, for example.

 4. Do Not Spam